bbuxton0823/policy-bot/README.md

 - **Upload Issues**: Ensure your documents are in PDF, Word, or text format
 - **Chat Not Working**: Check that your OpenAI API key has access to the Assistants API
 - **No Responses**: Verify that your Assistant ID is correctly set in the .env.local file
+- **Web Search Not Working**:
+  - Confirm that you've set up Google Custom Search API correctly
+  - Check that both GOOGLE_API_KEY and GOOGLE_CSE_ID are in your .env.local file
-- **Web Search Not Working**: Confirm that your OpenAI API key has access to the web search tool
+  - Verify that your Google API key has the Custom Search API enabled
+  - Make sure your search engine is configured to search the entire web
+  - If you don't set up Google API, the app will use simulated web search responses

 ## License